patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 6. Build your product.

-7. Run Codemods multiple times to ensure that all issues are flagged and addressed.
+7. Run codemods multiple times to ensure that all issues are flagged and addressed.

 ## Review and update variable and class names